SmBe19/LD50/rules.md

 In each round, first all lasers and gravitational waves are moved by one tile.

-If a ship is hit by a laser, it loses 2 energy.
+If a ship is hit by a laser, it loses 20 energy.
 The laser disappears.
 If the ship has now less than zero energy, all its titanium is discarded and the ship is removed from the game.
-If a player does not have any ships left, they can no longer play and their final score is the number of points they currently have.
+If a player does not have any ships left, they get a new ship on the starting tile (or adjacent if it is already occupied).
+However, they lose all their cards and energy portals.

 If a ship is hit by a gravitational wave, it is moved one tile into the direction of the wave.
 The wave disappears.